Wednesday, March 27, 2013

 Johann Gottfried Seume

-Audacious indeed, for in his most famous book Spaziergang nach Syrakus (Hike to Syracuse), Seume reports how he fell among the bandits on two occasions.
+Audacious indeed, for in his most famous book, Spaziergang nach Syrakus (Hike to Syracuse), Seume reports how he fell among the bandits on two occasions.

 He started the long hike in Leipzig on December 6, 1802, which brought him to Prague, Vienna, Florence, Rome, Naples, Palermo, and Syracuse.
 He returned to Leipzig in August 1803 via Florence, Basel, Paris, Strasbourg, and Frankfort, still wearing his original boots.

 Seume's hike to Syracuse was not his only travel.
-Born as the son of a farmer in Saxony, the local pastor recognized young Gottfried's talent and provided good schooling so that in 1780 Seume started studying theology in Leipzig.
+Born as the son of a farmer in Saxony, the local pastor recognized young Gottfried's talent and provided good schooling so that in 1780, Seume started studying theology in Leipzig.
 But already one year later, he fled the university, for he had read books by the Earl of Shaftsbury (Inquiry concerning Virtue), the Viscount of Bolingbroke (Letters or Essays Addressed to Alexander Pope), and Pierre Bayle (Philosophical Commentaries) that had made him uneasy in his belief.
-Later he wrote in his Apokryphen: The reason for leaving Leipzig had been that I did not want to become one of those spitzköpfigen (pointed-headed) clergymen supporting the nobility to preserve their privileges and keeping those Flachköpfe (flat-headed country people) in slavery.
+Later, he wrote in his Apokryphen: The reason for leaving Leipzig had been that I did not want to become one of those spitzköpfigen (pointed-headed) clergymen supporting the nobility to preserve their privileges and keeping those Flachköpfe (flat-headed country people) in slavery.

 For Seume: Humbleness is the first step to perfidy.
 Despite the Enlightenment that had officially abolished slavery in German territories, farmers, with the help of the Churches, were still kept in dependence and fear of their masters.
-Already Luther had written more than two centuries ago: Farmers must suffer injustice and bear evil, for even bad leaders come from God.
+Already Luther wrote more than two centuries ago: Farmers must suffer injustice and bear evil, for even bad leaders come from God.

 Life in the Halifax camp was one-third of German usualness, Huron savageness, and English refinement.
 According to the individuals present, one of those thirds was predominant.
 In my case, it was primarily German.

 To make a long story short.
 Shipped back, Seume served in Emden in the Prussian army.
-He escaped, went to Russia, and became adjutant of General Igelström, who had been charged with suppressing the Polish uprising of 1794 against the Russians in Warsaw.
+He escaped, went to Russia, and became adjutant of General Igelström, who had been charged with suppressing the Polish uprising in 1794 against the Russians in Warsaw.

 Before his final journey, Seume visited the Nordic countries in 1805.
-His journal titled Mein Sommer im Jahr 1805 (My Summer in the year of 1805) was so politically charged that no publisher dared to print it.
+His journalMein Sommer im Jahr 1805 (My Summer in the Year of 1805), was so politically charged that no publisher dared to print it.

 Seume was remarkable: I don't drink any wine, no coffee, no liquor, don't smoke or snort.
-I eat the simplest food and was never ill, neither at sea nor at any point of the compass.
+I eat the most straightforward food and was never ill, neither at sea nor at any point of the compass.
 On the other hand, he stated: I lived much and wrote little.
 That is better than the other way around.
 Because of his virtues and small needs, old Wieland called him the noble cynic, a man of great value.

 *